Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

         export vppctl_binary="vppctl"

 ****************
-MEMIF Connection
+Memif Connection
 ****************

-MEMIF, a.k.a., shared memory interface, is software emulated ethernet interface, which provides high performance packet transmit and receive between VPP instances and VPP with other user applications.
+Shared memory packet interface (memif) is software emulated ethernet interface, which provides high performance packet transmit and receive between VPP and use application or multiple VPP instances.

-In this setup, two pairs of memif interfaces are configured to connect L2 Switching engine and the VPP based traffic generator.
+In this setup, two pairs of memif interfaces are configured to connect VPP L2 switch instance and VPP based traffic generator.

 .. figure:: ../images/l2_switching_memif.png
    :align: center
    :width: 400
    memif connection

 .. note::
         This setup requires at least two isolated cores for VPP workers.
 Cores 2 and 4